Your Guides

 Natasha Lythgoe, founder & guide

-I’m Natasha, also known by my Buddhist name Nagadipa which means light in the depths - this name was given to nine years ago, as a mirror of my essence and as life teaching.
-I continue to be humbled by all that it brings. by way of lessons in life.
+I’m Natasha, also known by my Buddhist name Nagadipa which means light in the depths - this name was given to me ten years ago, as a mirror of my essence and as a life teaching.

 The way I work weaves together the main threads of my life; creativity, dharma (truth), mythic journeys, the intelligence of the body and nature.